 Tip: thrifting is your best bet to finding proper vintage red decor

 Storage and Care

 If you’re tallying up storage, we have two plastic boxes worth of decorations to be stored away.
 (Actually, we have three, but I have a whole box-worth of stuff that needs donating.)
 I want to keep Christmas light and fun in all the ways—from storage to presents.
-Less is happier.
+Less is happier for me.

-But there’s a downside coming.
-Living garland takes some maintenance.
+Note: living garland takes some maintenance, but it smells so good.
 It falls on the ground when you look at it and eventually dies.
 Sweeping and ongoing spraying with water is required.
 Last year I managed to keep it semi-alive for a solid month.
-This year, however, our garland is already dry, especially that wreath above the fireplace.
-It must be the heat from the fireplace.
-I could use some major maintenance help and tips.
-Maybe a living wreath above a hot fireplace is just not wise?
-Send tips!
-Come January, we’ll recycle the tree and garland through the city.
+Let it be.
+Come January, we’ll recycle the tree and garland through the city of Minneapolis.

 Happy minimal cozy Christmas!